NISHANTH-2377/resume_filter/README.md

 A small project for training and running a resume scoring/filtering model that ranks candidate resumes against job descriptions.
 The repository contains training and test/inference scripts, model artifacts, and example output.

+The model also uses semantic AI-skill matching by comparing candidate skills against a predefined set of AI-skill anchors such as "artificial intelligence", "machine learning", and "generative AI".
+This is not simple keyword matching; it uses sentence embeddings and similarity scoring to detect related AI skills, and it produces an additional feature used during both training and inference.

 ## Contents

 - `train_model.py` — train the resume scoring model.